Zoulu (culture)

-Zoulu culture [邹鲁(文化)] means lands of cultural prosperity.
-During Spring and Autumn Period and Warring States Period, the Zoulu area, due to rich relics of Yin and Dongyi cultures, and also influences from Zhou culture alone, formed a strong cultural atmosphere.
+Zoulu culture (邹鲁文化 (Zōu Lǔ Wénhuà)) refers to lands and regions of cultural prosperity.
+The name of Zoulu originated from the combination of the names of the states of Zou (now Zoucheng) and Lu (now Qufu), which were in modern Shandong Province, and the hometowns of great Chinese philosophers Mencius and Confucius, respectively.
+During Spring and Autumn period and Warring States period, the Zoulu area, due to rich relics of Yin and Dongyi cultures, and also influences from Zhou culture alone, formed a strong cultural atmosphere.
+As a result, Zoulu became a descriptor for regions of flourishing and prosperous cultures.

-State of Lu was hometown to Confucius and state of Zou was the hometown of Mencius.
 In this ancient land, many thinkers such as Yanzi, ancient craftsman Lu Ban, Zengzi, Zisi and Mozi came to this fertile soil.
 Their ancestors were here since prehistoric times.

+In history, the name became the synonym for places rich of culture and education.
+For example, the cities of the Chaoshan area (Chaozhou, Jieyang, Shantou) and Fujian area (namely Fuzhou, Putian, and Quanzhou) are referred to as the Haibin Zoulu (海滨邹鲁 (Zoulu of the coast)) and the cities in the Yangtze valley, such as Jinhua, are known as the Jiangnan Zoulu (江南邹鲁 (Zoulu of Jiangnan)).

 Quote

-There is a quote from Mencius - Liang Hui Wang II, 19 (孟子 - 梁惠王下, 19):
+There is a quote from Mencius - Liang Hui Wang II, 19 (孟子-梁惠王下, 19):